 Wes Holt Community Director at the Salvation Army says “come to our facility at 4:30 and see the line outside the soup kitchen and just see the different looks and faces you’ll see here and it will really change your perspective on what the homeless community is.”

 If you don’t have the ability to give tangible things, you can give your time.
-Holt say, “If you don’t have money to donate money food or items, you can donate your time—volunteer.
-He says “which you would just call us anytime you want.”
+“If you don’t have money to donate food or items, you can donate your time—volunteer,” Holt said.
+“Which you would just call us anytime you want,” Holt said.

 Holt says that people who are hungry do not have one specific face.
 “It’s everyone.
 He says “It could be me in a month.
 It’s anyone”